imcs-compsim/meshpy/README.md

 ## Installation

-MeshPy is tested with, and supports Python versions `3.9-3.12`.
-Other versions of Python might lead to issues.
+### Python environment

-It is recommended to use a Python environment container such as [Conda](https://anaconda.org/anaconda/conda)/[Miniforge](https://conda-forge.org/download/) or [venv](https://docs.python.org/3/library/venv.html).
+MeshPy is tested with, and supports Python versions 3.9-3.12.
+It is recommended to use a virtual Python environment such as [Conda](https://anaconda.org/anaconda/conda)/[Miniforge](https://conda-forge.org/download/) or [venv](https://docs.python.org/3/library/venv.html).
 - A [Conda](https://anaconda.org/anaconda/conda)/[Miniforge](https://conda-forge.org/download/) environment can be created and loaded with
   ```bash
   # Create the environment (this only has to be done once)